Update: Abbott Recalls Enfamil Baby Formula After Reports of Illnesses, Including Infant Death

-Many premature babies also need additional calories, so many NICU medical professionals use natural milk with a Enfamil human milk-based fortifier.
+Many premature babies also need additional calories, so many NICU medical professionals use natural milk with an Enfamil human milk-based fortifier.

-Unfortunately, most formulas are cow's milk-based, which is difficult for premature infants to digest properly, leading to a severe and often deadly gastrointestinal disease known as necrotizing enterocolitis.
+Unfortunately, most infant formula products are cow's milk-based, which is difficult for premature infants to digest properly, leading to a severe and often deadly gastrointestinal disease known as necrotizing enterocolitis NEC.

-Studies Link Baby Formula Enfamil to Increased Risk of NEC
+Studies Link Enfamil to Increased Risk of NEC

-Numerous studies have found that cow's milk-based formulas can increase the risk of preemies developing NEC.
-The risk of sepsis increased in preemies by nearly 18% for every 10% increase in formula, the studies found.
+Numerous studies have found that human milk fortifier-based infant formula products can increase the risk of preemies developing NEC.
+The risk of sepsis increased in preemies by nearly 18% for every 10% increase in the formula, the studies found.

-Enfamil Infant is a 20 Cal/fl oz milk-based, iron-fortified, routine safe formula for full-term infants 0-12 months, according to information presented on the company's website.
+Enfamil is a 20 Cal/fl iron-fortified, human milk fortifier formula for low birth weight infants 0-12 months, according to information presented on the company's website.
 Enfamil Infant is intended to foster cognitive development through 5 years of age.

-Enfamil Infant is patterned after mature breast milk and is designed to enhance future results of brain development, immune health and growth.
+Enfamil is patterned after mature breast milk and is designed to enhance future results of brain development, immune health, and growth.

 What Ingredients Does Enfamil Contain?